 Adding these suspensions in with the crafting ideas of an 'aural predictability' and 'tonal gravity' in the telling of a story, and we then have three basics to shape and build an unfolding of our story, however it my go.
 These 'shape and build' tools for creating or interpreting a song, becomes the skill set and understanding of the music that helps to empower a 'modern guitarist.'

 Suspensions in the open chords.
 With the open chords, we get to sound most of our six strings to create the major and minor triads.
 And while all sorts of colors are available, the suspensions sound very powerful in this open string context.
 Same theory works on any triad of course and also both in standard and open tunings.
 Examine the following open chord shapes, their nearby suspensions and other local coolness.
 Most is the '4 - 3' but look for a few others too, especially minor.
-Examine the letter name pitches and common suspensions with the 'open E' chord.
+Please examine the letter name pitches and common suspensions with the 'open E' chord.
 Got this one under your fingers?
 Example 2.

 numerical scale degrees